equinor/septic-config-generator/README.md

 point.
 In many cases this can be done globally for all templates by declaring `masterkey` as shown in the example.yaml file.
 However, if necessary then you can also declare `masterkey` per template to override the global masterkey.
-- Run scp with the `revert` command (see `scp.exe revert --help`)
+- Run scg with the `revert` command (see `scg.exe revert --help`)
 - The template(s) will be regenerated in the templates directory.
-If `verifycontent` is set to `yes`, you will be presented with the unified diff between the old and the new template file and asked whether you wish to overwrite or keep the old version.
+If `verifycontent` is set to `yes` in the yaml file, you will be presented with the unified diff between the old and the new template file and asked whether you wish to overwrite or keep the old version.
 A backup will be made if you choose to overwrite.

 This method requires that the values to be searched for and replaced with identifier tags exist only in places in the config file where we wish to have those tags.
 For example: